nobodyczcz/Minizinc-Tuning/README.md

 Currently support cplex, gurobi and osicbc and able to perform parameter tunning on multiple instances.
 The program use [SMAC v2.10.03](http://www.cs.ubc.ca/labs/beta/Projects/SMAC/) to perform parameter tunning.

+Cplex: Tested on cplex 12.8

+Gruobi: Tested on gurobi 8.1.
+Having issues when using gurobi 7.5, cannot reproduce tuning result.

 ## Requirement